-As you’ll learn in the lesson below, you can switch out certain chords for others in your playing, such as playing Cmaj7 or C6 instead of C on the guitar.
+As you’ll learn below, you can switch out chords for others, such as playing Cmaj7 or C6 instead of C.

-After you’ve practice jamming along to these progressions as written, switch a few chords out with those extended 7th and 6th chords, even sus2 and sus4 shapes, as you begin experimenting with chord colors in your playing.
+After you’ve jammed these progressions as written, switch a few chords with extended 7th and 6th shapes, even sus2 and sus4 shapes, as you experiment with chord colors in your playing.

-Often the first, and most important, chords that you learn as a guitarist are found within the first four frets.
+Often the first, and most important, chords you learn are found within the first four frets.

-These chords act as the foundation for everything you learn on the guitar going forward, including scales and arpeggios.
+These chords are the foundation for everything you learn going forward, including scales and arpeggios.

-Open chords can help develop your knowledge of music, allowing you to strum along to your favorite songs, as well as develop your hand and finger coordination and dexterity.
+Open chords develop your knowledge of music, allow you to strum along with your favorite songs, and develop your coordination and dexterity.

 None of the open chords in this section use barres.

-So, they’re easily played by guitarists who have less than 6 months of experience on the instrument.
+So, they’re easily played by guitarists who have less than 6 months of experience.

-While you may see these shapes called easy guitar chords in books and online, some open shapes will take time to learn and become smooth in your playing.
+While you may see these shapes called easy guitar chords, some open shapes take time to learn and become smooth in your playing.

-So, take your time with these open guitar chords.
+Take your time with these open-position guitar chords.

-Learn them on the guitar, then play them over the chord progressions listed above to practice combining them on the fretboard.
+Learn them, then play them over the progressions listed above to combine them on the fretboard.

-Feel free to use this open guitar chords section as a reference point.
+Feel free to use this open-position chords section as a reference.

-Then you can come back to it when you need to find that C6 voicing for the Beatles’ song that you’re learning, or the perfect G chord for a song you’re writing.
+You can come back to it when you need to find a C6 voicing for the Beatles’ song that you’re learning, or the perfect G chord for a song you’re writing.

 Open Chords – Major

-Found on the I, IV and V of the major scale, and therefore major keys, major chords make up the most popular chord progression in music today, I-IV-V.
+Found on the I, IV and V of the major scale, major chords make up the most popular chord progression in music, I-IV-V.

 Major chords are built with a root, major 3rd and perfect 5th interval, and have a bright sound as compared to their minor cousins.

-Here are the six open major chord that you can learn, practice, and apply to your playing and songwriting on the guitar.
+Here are the six open major chord that you can learn and practice.

 Open Chords – Maj7

-An extension of the basic major chords you just explored, Maj7 chords are constructed by applying a major 7th interval to the major triad.
+An extension of the major chords you just explored, Maj7 chords are constructed by adding a major 7th to the major triad.

-These chords are found on the I and IV of any major key, and are used mostly in jazz music, though they can be found in pop and rock as well.
+These chords are found on the I and IV of any major key, and are used mostly in jazz music, though they’re found in pop and rock as well.

-After you’ve learned any of these chords, play the three-note version first, then the related four-note version to compare how they sound on the fretboard.
+After you’ve learned these chords, play the three-note version then the four-note version to compare how they sound on the fretboard.

 An example of this would be playing C then Cmaj7 back to back.

-By doing so, you’ll see how both shapes are related from a fingering standpoint, as well as how they produce a similar, yet unique, sound on the guitar.
+By doing so, you see how both shapes are related, as well as how they produce a unique, sound on the guitar.

 Open Chords – 6

-Another variation of the basic major chord, 6th chords are built by adding a 6th to the basic major triad.
+Another variation of the major chord, 6th chords are built by adding a 6th to the major triad.

-When adding this note to the three-note shape, you are creating the interval pattern root, major 3rd, perfect 5th and major 6th.
+When adding this note to the three-note shape, you create the interval pattern root, major 3rd, perfect 5th and major 6th.

-6th chords are played on the I, IV and sometimes V chords of a major key, though mostly they are used on the I and the IV.
+6th chords are played on the I, IV, and sometimes V chords of a major key, though mostly used on the I and the IV.

-Again, now that you have three major-family chords under your fingers, you can play all three in a row to compare.
+Now that you have three major-family chords under your fingers, play all three in a row to compare.

-This would mean playing C, Cmaj7, then C6 back to back.
+This means playing C, Cmaj7, and C6 back to back.

-By doing so, you’ll be training your fingers to play these popular guitar chords, as well as getting your ears used to hearing the difference between each chord.
+By doing so, you train your fingers to play these guitar chords, as well as get your ears used to hearing the difference between each chord.

-Hearing the slight differences between chord colors such as these can often make the difference between being comfortable and uncomfortable with guitar chords in your playing.
+Hearing slight differences between chord colors makes the difference between being comfortable and uncomfortable with chords.

 Open Chords – 7th

-Also called the dominant 7th chord, you’ll now add a b7 interval to the major chord in order to create these new shapes, which are used on the V of any major key.
+Also called the dominant 7th chord, you now add a b7 to the major chord to create these new shapes, which are used on the V of any major key.

 When building a 7th chord, you create the interval pattern root, major 3rd, perfect 5th and minor 7th.